squinkylabs/SquinkyVCV/docs/sq2.md

 Polyphonic sequence of unlimited length.
 Graphic “piano roll” note editor.
 Undo and redo of every change.
-Notes may be entered and edited with the mouse or the keyboard.
+Notes may be entered and edited with the mouse, PC keyboard, or MIDI keyboard.
 Notes may be edited while the Sequencer is playing.
 Easy to enter and play back “conventional” music.